 The WoolPoll Review final report is now available.
 Visit Have Your Say to read the WoolPoll Review final report today.

 Australia is one of the world’s largest wool producers, producing around 25 per cent of greasy wool sold on the world market.
-The value of Australian wool exports in 2016-17 is estimated to be around $3.615 billion; this reflects the continuing strong global demand for Australia’s wool, which is regarded as among the world’s best.
+The value of Australian wool exports in 2021-22 was $3.592billion; this reflects the continuing strong global demand for Australia’s wool, which is regarded as among the world’s best.

 Wool is produced in all Australian states except the Northern Territory.
 New South Wales produces the greatest volume of wool, followed by Victoria, Western Australia and South Australia.
-In 2016-17, it is estimated that over 74.3 million sheep were shorn in Australia.
+In 2021-22, 71.6 million sheep were shorn in Australia.

 The industry services body for the Australian wool industry is Australian Wool Innovation (AWI), a not-for-profit company that invests in research, development, marketing and promotion for the wool industry to increase the long-term profitability of Australian woolgrowers.
 AWI is funded by farmer levies, with matching research and development funds from the Australian Government.